risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 IMPORT FOREIGN SCHEMA public
     FROM SERVER risingwave INTO public;

----List the foreign table and materialized view in Postgres.
+---List the foreign table and materialized view in PostgreSQL.
 SELECT * FROM pg_foreign_table;
 ---------+----------+-------------------------------------------------
  ftrelid | ftserver |                    ftoptions